Azure/batch-shipyard/docs/02-batch-shipyard-configuration.md

 `job_specifications` array consists of jobs to create.
 * `id` is the job id to create.
 If the job already exists, the specified `tasks` under the job will be added to the existing job.
+* `multi_instance_auto_complete` enables auto-completion of the job for which a multi-task instance is run.
+This allows automatic cleanup of the Docker container in multi-instance tasks.
+This is defaulted to `true` and is optional.
 * `environment_variables` under the job are environment variables which will be applied to all tasks operating under the job.
 * `tasks` is an array of tasks to add to the job.